stuartmaxwell/mydjangox/README.md

   | DB_PASSWORD         | The password for the database server username.                                                     |
   | WHITENOISE_STATIC   | Boolean value that turns on Whitenoise for serving static content.                                 |
   | ADMIN_URL           | The path to the Admin site so it can be hidden from easily being guessed.                          |

-## Github Action

-- Configure the following repository secrets:

-  - `TOKEN_GITHUB`: This should be a personal access token with read and write permissions for the repo.
-  - `DOCKER_WEBHOOK`: This is a webhook that will be called after the image has been created.
-Useful for kicking off an automation to restart and re-pull the image.
-If you don't want to use this, delete the `Send POST request to webhook` action from the workflow in the `docker-image.yml` file.

-- Push to Github `main` branch to kick off the workflow.